DoctorPresto/Cyberpunk-Blender-add-on/README.md

 ![blender add-on banner panam](https://github.com/WolvenKit/Cyberpunk-Blender-add-on/assets/65016231/a0489b07-68af-4a90-b53e-1ad3ef271f4a)

-The Cyberpunk Blender add-on offers a suite of import/export options, tools and convenience shortcuts designed to simplify and enhance a mod authors workflow.
-The add-on integrates seamlessly with files created by WolvenKit.
+The Cyberpunk Blender add-on integrates with files created by WolvenKit to streamline the import/export and modifcation of 3D assets from Cyberpunm 2077.
 To learn more about WolvenKit visit the [dedicated WolvenKit wiki.](https://wiki.redmodding.org/wolvenkit)

 # Features